snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Variables Panel**:
-The very bottom section of the Flowchart window is where variables (such as score, playerName, carryingGreenKey etc.) can be defined for use in Fungus Commands.
+The very bottom section of the Flowchart window is where variables (such as score, playerName, carryingGreenKey etc.) can be defined for use in %Fungus Commands.

 <!-- ******************************* -->
 **Variable saving**: